ChuckJonas/vscode-apex-pmd/README.md

 [Apex Ruleset Reference](https://pmd.github.io/pmd-6.11.0/pmd_rules_apex.html)

-NOTE: If you are move alway from the "default result" in an sfdx project, make sure to exclude the `.sfdx` generated classes by keeping this line:
+NOTE: If you move away from the default ruleset in an sfdx project, make sure to exclude the `.sfdx` generated classes by keeping this line:

 `<exclude-pattern>.*/.sfdx/.*</exclude-pattern>`

+### Using custom rules written in Java

+If you want to use your own [custom rules](https://pmd.github.io/latest/pmd_userdocs_extending_writing_pmd_rules.html) from a jar file, then the jar file must be on the classpath.
+By default, the PMD folder and the workspace root folder are included in the classpath.
+You can add further folders using the `additionalClassPaths` setting.

 ## Legal Stuff